New York Daily News: Editorial stance and style

 The New York Times journalist Alan Feuer said the Daily News focuses heavily on "deep sourcing and doorstep reporting", providing city-centered "crime reportage and hard-hitting coverage of public issues [...] rather than portraying New York through the partisan divide between liberals and conservatives".
-According to Feuer, the paper is known for "speaking to and for the city’s working class" and for "its crusades against municipal misconduct".
+According to Feuer, the paper is known for "speaking to and for the city's working class" and for "its crusades against municipal misconduct".

 The New York Times has described the Daily News's editorial stance as "flexibly centrist" with a "high-minded, if populist, legacy".
-For over five decades, the News was a staunchly Republican newspaper, in line with its sister publication, the Chicago Tribune, supporting isolationism in the early stages of World War II.
+In contrast to its sister publication, the Chicago Tribune, the Daily News was pro-Roosevelt, endorsing him in 1932, 1936, and 1940.
+It broke from the president, however, in 1941 over foreign policy.

 From the 1940s through the 1960s, the Daily News espoused conservative populism.
-By the mid-1970s however, it began shifting its stance, and during the 1990s, it gained a reputation as a moderately liberal alternative to the right-wing Post (which until 1980 had been a Democratic bastion).
+By the mid-1970s however, it began shifting its stance, and during the 1990s, it gained a reputation as a moderately liberal alternative to the conservative Post (which until 1980 had been a Democratic bastion).

 The newspaper endorsed Republican George W. Bush in the 2004 presidential election, Democrat Barack Obama in 2008, Republican Mitt Romney in 2012, Democrat Hillary Clinton in 2016, and Democrat Joe Biden in 2020.